-Chapter Thirty-One: In the Ashes of the Midnight Sun
+Chapter Thirty-Five: In the Ashes of the Midnight Sun

 The smell of Muggle paint was strong in the air, and he followed his nose until he found himself in the doorway of a very familiar conference room.